Table of Contents

 Focus on EAT

 In the past, Google’s algorithm was strictly programmatic.
 Today, however, Google has admitted that humans need to play a role in determining rankings.
-It has introduced human quality raters who are responsible for determining whether a website meets its guidelines.
+It has introduced human quality raters responsible for determining whether a website meets its guidelines.
 The guidelines these quality checkers use have been published online, and the bottom line is that the raters are primarily instructed to score websites based on three factors:

 - Authoritativeness, and